Healthy Homes Assessment Kotemaori

 • Do you think the heating system has sufficient capacity?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch today to book your rental properties house evaluation.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties